-Many used to be highly impressed with Chris Hedges’ of repeated quote “You cannot vote against the interests of Goldman Sachs”, a tribute to the’ corporate coup d’ état in slow motion’ of Western democratic politics and an exposure of the corruption in politics “hollowing the economy from the inside out”; neoliberal politics in a breath.
+Many used to be highly impressed with Chris Hedges’ of the repeated quote “You cannot vote against the interests of Goldman Sachs”.
+A tribute to the’ corporate coup d’ état in slow motion’ of Western democratic politics and exposure of the corruption in politics “hollowing the economy from the inside out”.
+Neoliberal politics in a breath.
 What holds the attention of many now is the pervasive “how dare you” politics suggested by John Pilger.
-People are expected to ‘dare not’ vote against stagnating or shrinking wages / work benefits [in real terms] while those of their bosses mushroom into the obscene.
+People currently live in a political climate ‘dare not’ vote against stagnating or shrinking wages, work benefits [in real terms] while those of their bosses mushroom into the obscene.
 How dare the people vote against lesser and less access to good education, quality healthcare [the NHS], social amenities or affordable accommodation?
 If we assume that the interests of working-class [the largest and most significant constituency of voters] and the under-class are too irrelevant to consider in elections, the middle-class is taking a big hiding from neoliberal politics.
 The middle-class are increasingly having nowhere to hide.
-I wonder how many members of the middle-classes become déclassé identifiers, by the day.
+I wonder how many members of the middle-classes become identified as déclassé by the day.

-The other story is that many indigenous Britons and those born in the UK are leaving in great big batches for greener pastures and peace of mind [if they can afford it, many cannot] to “anywhere but here”.
+The other story is that many indigenous Britons and those born in the UK are leaving in significant big batches for greener pastures and peace of mind [if they can afford it, many cannot] to “anywhere but here”.
 Why are they running away from the once or still great UK?
-A total of1.26 million Britons emigrated to Australia in 2006 alone.
+A total of 1.26 million Britons emigrated to Australia in 2006 alone.
 Why?
-In search in of a better life, politics and country?
-Neoliberalism wins both ends of the immigration dynamic; firstly, it successfully forced citizens from other nations to seek refuge in the UK (and the rest of the West) after structural adjustment policies straight-jacketed their local economies and now it is achieving the same success in forcing the British to rush to other lands.
-No job for life is becoming no home for life.
+In search of a better life, politics and country?
+Neoliberalism wins both ends of the immigration dynamic.
+Firstly, it successfully forced citizens from other nations to seek refuge in the UK (and the rest of the West) after structural adjustment policies straight-jacketed their local economies.
+And now it is achieving the same success in forcing the British to rush to other lands.
+No-job-for-life is becoming no home for life.

-Whoever won in the May 5th local elections or wins in the June 8th general elections, for the cameras and history, the real winners in UK politics will always be the ‘faceless and anonymous’ neoliberals complete with their insidious and undemocratic manipulations of politics and parliament that serves their narrow interests well.
+Whoever won in the May 5th local elections or wins in the June 8th general elections, for the cameras and history, the real winners in UK politics will always be the ‘faceless and anonymous’ neoliberals.
+Complete with their insidious and undemocratic manipulations of politics and parliament that serves their narrow interests well.
 Our pressing political reality today is, you cannot vote against the interests of the neoliberals, “How dare you!!!”